Don't re-download rpms if they exist on disk

 Document what to backup from mongodb, but we should probably avoid documenting specific commands that can change over time.

-#19 Updated by mhrivnak over 4 years ago
+#19 Updated by mhrivnak almost 5 years ago

 - Status changed from POST to MODIFIED